Frequently asked questions

 If I receive an offer subject to an academic condition and fail to meet this condition, is it possible to obtain a waiver?

 It is very unlikely.
 If you consider that your final results have been affected by unforeseen and exceptional circumstances, you may submit a formal request for a waiver to the Cambridge LLM team at firstname.lastname@example.org.

 I have received an offer of a place on the Cambridge LLM, and would like to take up the offer, but I cannot now attend in the year for which I initially applied.
 Is it possible to defer?

 No. In line with general University policy, deferred entry will not be possible for the LLM due to the limited number of places available each year.

-Do I have to write a thesis as part of the Cambridge LLM?
+Do I have to write a dissertation as part of the Cambridge LLM?

-No, you do not have to write a thesis, but a thesis option is available for those who wish to undertake some independent research.
-For example, in seminar courses, students are examined through a (compulsory) thesis.
-In addition, in many of the LLM courses there is the option of writing a thesis in lieu of the examination.
-A candidate whose topic is approved for a thesis in lieu of an examination will receive a prescribed amount of individual advice from an appropriate thesis advisor.
-Students may only write one thesis for their Cambridge LLM, and their chosen thesis topic cannot overlap substantially with material covered in another course.
+No, you do not have to write a dissertation, but a dissertation option is available for those who wish to undertake some independent research.
+For example, in seminar courses, students are examined through a (compulsory) dissertation.
+In addition, in many of the LLM courses there is the option of writing a dissertation in lieu of the examination.
+A candidate whose topic is approved for a dissertation in lieu of an examination will receive a prescribed amount of individual advice from an appropriate dissertation advisor.
+Students may only write one dissertation for their Cambridge LLM, and their chosen dissertation topic cannot overlap substantially with material covered in another course.

-I have checked the website thoroughly, together with the GAO website and supporting documentation, but I have a question I cannot answer.
+I have checked the website thoroughly, together with the PAO website and supporting documentation, but I have a question I cannot answer.
 Is there anyone I can contact?

 Yes.
-Please contact the Cambridge LLM Admissions Administrator, Ms Suzanne Wade, at email@example.com.
+Please contact the Cambridge LLM team at email@example.com.